PlugShare: Charging Stations App Reviews

 You gotta have it, but it could be improved..
 Plug Share is basic for electric driving.
 It's the leader in car charging apps, letting you know at a glance where the nearest charging station is.
 The future of electric driving depends on an extensive publicly accessible charging infrastructure, and PlugShare is the way to connect to it.
 Since I wrote this two years ago, I've noticed a few wrinkles.
 For example, it's hard to figure out how many miles are between chargers on the map.
 A mileage indicators would help.
 And the trip planning function is difficult to use.
 For all that, though, it's the one service that unites all the difference charging providers on one map.
 I still say you gotta have it.

-Cannot create new location.
-After the latest app update I cannot create a new location.
-I have latest iOS update.
-I can press create and place the pin on the map but cannot save to get to the next screen where I input all the location data.
+Great to find chargers but could be better.
+This is a great way to find chargers, a combination of data from station owners and crowdsourced data.
+However, it takes quite some navigation to find and filter data.
 Map filter allows me to filter by charge rate in kw.
 However most chargers have no data.
 Where do we input charge rate on a station for this filter to work.
 Currently it’s not really useful.
 I can filter the map by network but the most common networks in Denmark are not shown.
 Most of those shown do not even exist in Denmark.
 Almost all chargers go into the other category making this filter practically useless.
 Can more relevant networks be added to the filter?

 Can no longer filter by plug type.
 With version 6.01, on an iPhone, you can no longer filter by plug type so all charging locations now appear on the map regardless of whether they are compatible with your car and regardless of the speed of the charger.
 On the iPad you can still filter by plug type, but the filter settings are lost each time you run the app so you have to select the plug types every time.
 Also, while using the app, as you navigate arounnd and resize the screen, the filter settings are randomly lost and must be reset.
 What was once a great app isss now painful to use.